 The developed system of shared leadership will be compared to traditional vertical leadership in the MEM course using a comparative trial with a counterbalanced, crossover design.

 Two teams will participate in 2 research scenarios each during the MEM course day. (see MEM lesson plan – research scenarios will be 2&5 (one team) and 3&6 (second team)).
 These scenarios will be similar in the diagnostic approach and management required by the team.
-Teams will be trained in the use of a cognitive aid during non-research scenarios (scenarios 1&3) to enable singular or shared leadership to be practiced prior to participation in the scenario ustilising the respective leadership structure.
+Teams will be trained in the use of a cognitive aid during non-research scenarios (scenarios 1&3) to enable singular or shared leadership to be practiced prior to participation in the scenario utilising the respective leadership structure.
 Teamwork scores (primary outcome) for shared and singular leadership will be compared within groups.
 The leadership type and scenario order will be counterbalanced to reduce the impact of the learning curve through the day.

 STUDY POPULATION

-Midwives, Public and Private obstetric doctors, Anaesthetic Doctors working within Mater Mothers Hospital.
+Midwives, Public and Private obstetric doctors, Anaesthetic Doctors working within Mater Mothers Hospital and the Gold Coast University Hospital

 Recruitment Process